ArcadeData/arcadedb/README.md

 ![ArcadeDB Logo](https://arcadedb.com/assets/images/arcadedb-logo.png)

-ArcadeDB is a Multi-Model DBMS (created originally as a fork from [OrientDB Open Source project](https://github.com/orientechnologies/orientdb) after the acquisition by SAP) with a brand new engine made of Alien Technology, able to crunch millions of records per second on common hardware with the usage of minimal resources.
+ArcadeDB is a Multi-Model DBMS (created originally as a fork from [OrientDB Open Source project](https://github.com/orientechnologies/orientdb) after the acquisition by SAP) with a brand-new engine made of Alien Technology, able to crunch millions of records per second on common hardware with the usage of minimal resources.
 ArcadeDB is written in LLJ: Low Level Java.
 It's still Java11+ but only using low level API to use advanced mechanical sympathy techniques and a reduced pressure of the Garbage Collector.